Colleen Schneider: Invicta FC

 Schneider made her Invicta Fighting Championships debut on February 27, 2015, against Irene Aldana.
 She lost the fight via submission in the first round.
 She returned to Invicta January 16, 2016, with a split decision win over Raquel Pa’aluhi.
 At Invicta 17 on May 7, 2016, she faced Tonya Evinger for the bantamweight championship but was defeated via unanimous decision.

 Bellator MMA

 In November 2016 Schneider signed for Bellator.
 She made her debut against Chrissie Daniels at Bellator 170 on January 21, 2017.
 She won the fight via anaconda choke submission in the first round.

 Schneider faced Kate Jackson at Bellator 182 on August 25, 2017.
 She lost the fight due to a catastrophic knee injury at the end of the first round.
 The injury led to a difficult surgery and rehab, after which Schneider chose to retire from the sport.
-She is now pursuing a PhD in sustainable economics at the Vienna University of Economics and Business.
+She is now pursuing a PhD in ecological economics at the Vienna University of Economics and Business.